 Leann M. Croft, MSPT, CIDN

-Ms. Croft is a native of Bloomington, Illinois.
-Leann is a graduate of Normal Community High School, Heartland Community College, and Illinois State University.
-In 2002 Leann received her Master of Science in Physical Therapy Degree from the University of Miami, Coral Gables, FL.
+Leann is a native of Bloomington, Illinois.
+She is a graduate of Normal Community High School, Heartland Community College, and Illinois State University.
+In 2002, she received her Master of Science in Physical Therapy Degree from the University of Miami, Coral Gables, FL.

 Leann completed many continuing education courses sponsored by the International Pelvic Pain Society, Women's Health Section of the APTA, and other pelvic floor courses prior to completing her PT degree.
 Ms. Croft was also fortunate enough to receive one-on-one training with pioneers in this field, Rhonda Kotarinos and Bernadette Kamin, both ladies are physical therapists who specialize in pelvic floor rehabilitation.